ceocampo/Iris-Flower-Dataset-Analysis/README.md

 These features were analyzed and used in building a support vector machine (SVM) model to predict the iris flower species (shown below).

+The dataset can be found in "IRIS.csv" and the project can be found in the .ipynb noteobok file.

 <div>
 Iris Setosa
 </div>